ericandrewlewis/bitmap-js/readme.md

 //   colorTable: <Buffer ff 00 ff 00 00 ff ff 00> }
 ```

-Read a bitmap file to access file and DIB header data, the image pixel data, and the color table.
+Read a bitmap file to access header data, image pixel data, and the color table.

 The image data is a binary representation stored in a buffer.
-The format of the data depends on the bits per pixel of the bitmap, while also taking into account any compression applied to it.
+The format of the data depends on the bits per pixel of the bitmap and any compression algorithm applied to it.

 The color table is a binary representation of the colors used in the bitmap.
 Each color occupies four bytes in the format `BLUE GREEN RED 0x00`